vinheim3/atari-tetris-emulation/index.md

 ### Table of Contents

 1. [The architecture of the system](architecture.md)
+2. Memory map
-2. Emulating the cpu (6502)
+3. Emulating the cpu (6502)
-3. IRQ + port handling
 4. Tilemap rendering
+5. Atari's Slapstic 101
+6. EEPROM
+7. IRQ + port handling
-5. The sound chip (Atari's Pokey)
+8. The sound chip (Atari's Pokey)